Distortion in Cremona groups: Jonqui eres twists are undistorted

 As an ample class, take $\bfe_0=\sqrt{2}^{-1} (\bfv+\bfh)$.
 This is an element of $\HH_\infty(X)$.
 If $f$ is an element of $\Bir(X)$, it preserves the class $\bfv$ of the fibers of $\pi\colon X\to C$; hence $\sqrt{2}f_\bullet(\bfe_0)= \bfh+d\bfv -\sum a_i \bfe_i$ for some multiplicities $a_i\in \Z_+$.
 Applied to $\sqrt{2}f_\bullet(\bfe_0)$, the invariance of the canonical class leads to the following constraint:

 And the invariance of the intersection form gives

 Thus, $a_i=1$ or $0$, and there are exactly $2(d-1)$ non-zero terms in the sum $\sum_i a_i \bfe_i$.
 We get

-When $f$ is a Jonquières twist, then $\deg(f^n)\simeq n$, and the number $\bp(f^n)$ of terms in the sum also grows linearly, like $2\deg(f^n)$.
-Thus, $\alpha(f)>0$, extending the result of Blanc and Déserti to all surfaces.
+When $f$ is a Jonqui\`eres twist, then $\deg(f^n)\simeq n$, and the number $\bp(f^n)$ of terms in the sum also grows linearly, like $2\deg(f^n)$.
+Thus, $\alpha(f)>0$, extending the result of Blanc and D\'eserti to all surfaces.
 This concludes the proof of Theorem~\ref{thm:Jonquieres-Undistorted}.